ioccc-src/winner/2018/endoh1/README.md

 ./prog < invisible.txt > invisible.gif
 ```

-Open invisible.gif and then wait a minute.
+Open `invisible.gif` with a GIF viewer that can show animated GIFs and then wait
+a minute.
 You will see a hidden message.
-Can you tell the difference between letters that leaves the mark and ones that does not?
+Can you tell the difference between
+letters that leave the mark and ones that do not?

 Other examples: